 Feeding celery in moderation keeps the immune system and digestive tract functioning because it provides parrots with the following:

 One cup of celery (120 g) contains 3.72 mg of vitamin C.

 A weekly celery treat is beneficial in the following ways:

 - Keeps blood sugar levels stable

 - Keeps blood pressure at safe levels

-- Stops bad cells from forming
+- Stops bad cells

 Vitamin C keeps the immune system healthy and robust.

 Many parrots are deficient in vitamin A, especially those fed an all-seed diet, because they miss out on vitamin A from pellets, fruits, and vegetables.